MemeTray/MemeTray/README.md

 > [!IMPORTANT]\
 > Before using any GIFs from this project, please read our [legal disclaimer](./DISCLAIMER.md).

+- Click on the emoticon pack to enter the download.😋

 ### meme
 | 🐱 | 🐱 | 🐱 | 🐱 | 🐱 |